Monday Memoir Feb 2, 1968

 I think I did fair in my DAPR test.
 I’m getting ones in English and Psych anyway.
 That makes me feel better.
 Then Nancy C (the phonograph girl) and I went to see “The Ambushers” with Dean Martin.
 It was really cool.
 And I just had this perfectly wicked idea--how would I do as a 5 Star hostess?
 I think I will inquire directly.

 A little ‘splaining.
-In the manner, of the airlines and their attendants, Continental started a class of upscale busses with a few more amenities which they called the 5 Star Busses. .
+In the manner, of the airlines and their attendants, Continental started a class of "upscale" busses with a few more amenities which they called the 5 Star Busses. .
 One of the specials was an on-board hostess.
-I am not sure how long that went on but I did consider that as a temporary career.
-I lost interest soon because they h d stricter rules than the air lines.
-No hanky panky, very strict height, weight and grooming rules and of course no “fraternization” with passengers or drivers, and quartered in almost convent conditions.
-Oh oh, not for this gal.
+I am not sure how long that went on but I did consider it as a temporary career.
+I lost interest soon because they had stricter rules than the airlines.
+Darn near a convent life!
+No hanky panky, very strict height, weight and grooming rules and of course no “fraternization” with passengers or drivers, and quartered in much worse and more restricted dorms than old NAU's worst.
+Oh on, not for this gal.

 No comments: